 - Make sure you bring a mug/container (no glass) for water and juice from the Festival Kitchen.

 - Bring rain gear (you may store belongings at Volunteer Services during their hours of operation).

 - There is no overnight storage of belongings.

 Badge & T-shirt Pick up

-Parents/Sponsors may pick up badges for Enviropower volunteers at their own crew meetings (if your crew meeting is August 3rd or later, see pick up times below).
+Parents/Sponsors may pick up badges for Enviropower volunteers at their own crew meetings.
 Please keep in mind that Enviropower does not meet before the Festival.

 Orientation (and t-shirt distribution) happens at 9:30am on Friday morning in the Volunteer Dining area, located behind the Production Office/Edmonton Ski Club building.

 If you are unable to pick up Enviropower badges at your crew meeting, they may also be picked up at the Festival Office (10115 – 97a Ave) during the following times:

 Pickup at the Festival Office Main Floor (10115 97A Avenue)

 Remaining badges are moved to Volunteer Services for pick up beginning on the Thursday of the festival.
 Keep in mind that Volunteer Services does not open until 1pm on Thursday and Friday.